10 Best Shared Hosting Options For WordPress 2023

 The shared hosting options available are pretty decent.
 Let’s have look at a few of the best shared hosting options for WP.

 InMotion provides powerful hosting and great scalability.
-They store all site data on SSD (Solid State Drives, which are the faster the average HDD, especially it provides quicker access).
+They store all site data on SSD (Solid State Drives, which are faster the average HDD, especially it provides quicker access).
 One click installation for 310 applications, one of which is WP.
-Free domain registration and site transfer with no downtime during transfer process.
+Free domain registration and site transfer with no downtime during the transfer process.

 Their resource usage policy ensures that your site never runs into a shortage of RAM or processing power so long as it stays within their accepted fair resource usage policy limits.
 This is to ensure that all sites registered with them are protected.

-Solid State Drives power this host in tandem with unlimited RAID storage, 12 core CPUs and 64Gb servers at a minimum and 10Gb/s redundant networks.
+Solid State Drives power this host with unlimited RAID storage, 12 core CPUs and 64Gb servers at a minimum and 10Gb/s redundant networks.
 Free migration to begin with, green hosting with 100% carbon neutrality, perpetual security and hack scans for free.
 Backups are free from their Swift Plan ($4.9/mo) and upwards.

-A Small Orange
+8. A Small Orange

 DreamHost runs on SSDs, offer a 100% uptime guarantee, free domain registration and a 97 day money back period.
 Their user dashboard may not be as easy to handle as BlueHost but they offer slightly better customer support.More Info

-A Few Tips
+A Few Tips About Shared Hosting

 - Unlimited disk space and transfer mean nothing.
 Rarely will you encounter such a difficulty caused by a lack of either.

-- Shared Hosting Plans suffer the most under load because you share server resources, they will not allow your site to hog all the server resources at any given time.
+- Shared Hosting Plans suffer the most under load because you share server resources.
+They will not allow your site to hog all the server resources at any given time.
 Some hosts will even go so far as suspending your account.

 - CPU Throttling is very real and your host service will expect you to upgrade your plan if you keep pushing against the ceiling of your hosting plan.

-- Most host service providers increase the renewal fee and the low fee is a ploy to ensnare you, beware increases in price for hosting service renewal.
+- Most host service providers increase the renewal fee and the low fee is a ploy to ensnare you, beware of increases in price for hosting service renewal.